richard-scryber/scryber.core/docs/document_pages.rst

 Pages and Sections
 ================================

-All the visual content in a document sit's in pages.
-Scryber supports the use of both a single body with content within it.
-And also explicit flowing pages in a section.
+All the visual content in a document sits in pages.
+Scryber supports the use of both a single body with content within it, and also explicit flowing pages in a section.

-The use of the page-break-before is set to 'always' on the section, but can, along with page-break-after, be set and supported on any component tag
+The use of the page-break-before is set to 'always' on a section, but can, along with page-break-after, be set and supported on any component tag

 The body has an optional header and footer that will be used on every page if set.

-scryber also supports the use of the @page rule to be able to change the size and orientation of each of the pages either as a whole, or within a section or tag.
+Scryber also supports the use of the @page rule to be able to change the size and orientation of each of the pages either as a whole, or within a section or tag.

 The body and its content
 --------------------------